atrac17/Integer_Video_Modes/README.md

 # Repository Information

-- This repository will house custom video modes for FPGA cores.
-This project has been ongoing for over seven months.
+- This repository contains custom video modes for use with MiSTer FPGA cores.

+- This project has been ongoing for over seven months.
 I'd like to take a moment to thank those who have supported it.

+## What are these for?

+- MiSTer provides only two standard ways to scale the image up to a high-resolution modern display, and each way has its problems:

+  - Integer scaling yields pixel-perfect upscaling, but it also means the image can't fill your display's full height.
+  - Non-integer scaling fills the screen height, but it introduces very annoying artifacts (uneven scanlines, "shimmering" during vertical scrolling, etc).

+- Using a non-standard video mode effectively produces hybrid scaling, to give you the best of both worlds:

+  - MiSTer integer-scales the content up to the full height of our custom video mode (defined as a perfect integer size of the original content), to feed the display the largest perfect image possible.
+  - The display non-integer-scales that image the rest of the way up to fill the entire screen height.
+  - The amount of non-integer scaling is minimized, so the annoying scaling imperfections are drastically reduced, to the point of being unnoticeable.

+- But like everything in life, there are some catches:
-- These settings are not universal for every display, they enhance the overall experience and target variable refresh rate, g-sync, or freesync displays.
-Your display may not accept them, I have no control over this.
-Please read the information provided thoroughly.
-See the F.A.Q for further assistance.
+  - Not all displays are compatible with all non-standard video modes.
+Your display may not accept all or any of them.
+I have no control over this.

-- The custom video modes provided will integer scale the default resolution of the FPGA core.
-This will enhance filters and display the image bezel to bezel vertically if applied properly.

-  The scale function available in the MiSTerFPGA framework is limited to adjusting the horizontal resolution only based upon an algorithm.
-Though this may be similar, custom video modes also adjust the vertical resolution.
+  - Displays that support Variable Refresh Rate (VRR), G-Sync, or FreeSync are more likely to be compatible.
+  - As you run different cores/content, the MiSTer framework can automatically change only the horizontal resolution.
+It cannot automatically change the vertical resolution, so must define our own custom video mode for each specific core/content.

+- Please read all provided information thoroughly.
+See the F.A.Q. for further assistance.

 <details>